Here’s how to Share and collaborate in Microsoft OneNote

 Or you could simply copy a “Sharing Link” to insert in a different email perhaps.

 Note you can also choose the Editing Rights of the person you are inviting.
-(See below) Obviously you should choose the “Can edit” option if you are looking for Collaboration.
+(See below) Obviously you should choose the “Can edit” option if you are looking at collaborating with others.